Overcoming the Long Horizon Barrier for Sample-Efficient Reinforcement Learning with Latent Low-Rank Structure: Main Results

-\cydelete{When the action-value functions of all $\eps$-optimal policies are low-rank, incoherent, and well-conditioned, LR-MCPI learns $\eps$-optimal policies and $Q_h$ functions in an efficient amount of samples that does not scale with $\Delta_{\min}$.} The results in Theorem \ref{thm:qnolr} (in particular the guarantee on $\bar{Q}_h$) can be extended to the continuous setting.
-Specifically, after discretizing the state and action space and running LR-MCPI, $\bar{Q}_h$ on the discretized MDP is a good approximation of $Q^*_h$ on the continuous MDP (see Appendix \ref{sec:cont}).

-The strongest assumption that the transition kernel has low Tucker rank and the reward function is low rank, implies that $Q^{\pi}$ associated to all policies $\pi$ is low rank.
+The strongest assumption that the transition kernel has low Tucker rank and the reward function is low rank, implies that $Q^{\pi}_h$ for all policies $\pi$ is low rank.
 As such, the result in Theorem~\ref{thm:qnolr} also implies an efficient sample complexity guarantee for LR-MCPI under Assumption~\ref{asm:lrtk}.
-Additionally, when learning $\eps$-optimal $Q_h$ functions, we can remove a factor of $H$ by using Low Rank Empirical Value Iteration (LR-EVI) instead.
-Empirical Value Iteration as stated in Step 1(a) reduces the sample complexity by a factor of $H$ since it does not require sampling a full rollout of the policy to the end of the horizon, as required for the Monte Carlo estimates presented in Step 1(b).
-Theorem~\ref{thm:tklr} states that LR-EVI learns $\eps$-optimal action-value functions with $\Tilde{O}((|S| + |A|)H^5/\eps^2)$ samples.
+We can further remove a factor of $H$ by using LR-EVI instead.
+Empirical value iteration (see Step 1(a)) reduces the sample complexity by a factor of $H$ since it does not require sampling a full rollout of the policy to the end of the horizon, as required for the Monte Carlo estimates (see Step 1(b)).